IG-PINNs: Interface-gated physics-informed neural networks for solving elliptic interface problems: Introduction

-The rest of the paper is organized as follows: In section \ref{section-2}, we explain the elliptic interface problems and the AE-PINNs in detail.
-In section \ref{section-3}, the different elliptic interface problems are used to test the approximation ability of AE-PINNs.
-Finally, the advantages and inadequacies of AE-PINNs and its further development are summarized in section \ref{section-4}.
+The rest of the paper is organized as follows: In section \ref{section-2}, we explain the elliptic interface problems and the IG-PINNs in detail.
+In section \ref{section-3}, the different elliptic interface problems are used to test the approximation ability of IG-PINNs.
+Finally, the advantages and inadequacies of IG-PINNs and its further development are summarized in section \ref{section-4}.